Pablo-source/Raspberry_pi_Shiny_app/README.md

 Designing a Shiny dashboard using a Raspberry Pi cluster

-- This presentation describes<br>the steps required to setup a Raspberry Pi cluster and preparations needed to turn it into a Shiny Server
+- This presentation describes the steps required to setup a Raspberry Pi cluster and preparations needed to turn it into a Shiny Server

 In the NHS-R Community Webinar on Wednesday 19th, the presentation will cover these four topics: